lalitm1004/lm04-blog/src/content/blog/002-oxigrad-01.md

 }
 ```

 This choice allows us to easily clone and pass around `Value` structs (called `nodes` from here onwards).
-Although an `Rc<RefCell>` implementation does make it impossible to multithread (I'll change this in the future).
+Although the `Rc<RefCell>` implementation does make it impossible to multithread (I'll change this in the future).

 Add to this the `Operation` enum (which comes in VERY handy later on) and the `BackwardFn` function type that is at the heart of oxigrad.